Jiaying-Wu/Melbourne-House-Price-Prediction/README.md

     ## [1] 1.216002

-The Mean Absoult Error (MAE) of the local test set is `1.216002`, it estimated the average error in out of sample prediction for Melboure house price is `AUD121,600.2`
+The Mean Absolute Error (MAE) of the local test set is `1.216002`, it estimated the average error in out of sample prediction for Melbourne house price is `AUD121,600.2`

 #### Random Forest

-The second type of model we builded is Random Forest using the package `randomForest` and parameters tunning using package `caret`.
+The second type of model we build is Random Forest, using the package `randomForest` and parameters tunning using package `caret`.

 Source code `model_random_forest.R` under `model` folder.